spgreen/eduroam-freeradius-docker/README.md

 		$ vi files/environment/etc/raddb/clients.conf

-2) Add the client definition at the bottom of the file and at least a line after the FLR2 client definition.
-Otherwise the restart script may cause unnecessary commenting when running restart_eduroamFreeRADIUS.sh with NO_OF_FLR_SERVERS=1.
+2) Add the client definition at the bottom of the file and at least a line after the FLR2 client definition, otherwise the restart script may cause unnecessary commenting when running restart_eduroamFreeRADIUS.sh with NO_OF_FLR_SERVERS=1.

 **IMPORTANT:** Place extra client definitions under the client FLR2 definition!